tomo-ludens/unity-policy-singleton/README.md

   * **Reinitialization (Soft Reset)**: Performs state reset at the **Play-session boundary** and reinitializes every Play session (aligned with the `PlaySessionId` strategy).
 * **Strict type checks**: Rejects references where the generic type `T` does not exactly match the concrete runtime type, preventing misuse.
 * **Development safety (DEV/EDITOR)**:

+Notes on quitting (important):
+- Unity's quit / Play Mode exit event order can vary by Unity version and environment (Editor vs Player).
+- This library does **not** attempt to fully control the shutdown sequence; it uses `IsQuitting` as a **best-effort guard** to suppress singleton access and avoid resurrection during shutdown.

   * `FindAnyObjectByType(...Exclude)` does **not** consider inactive objects, so an inactive singleton can be treated as "missing" → auto-created → silently duplicated.
 To prevent this, DEV/EDITOR uses **fail-fast** (throws) when an inactive singleton is detected.
   * Accessing a SceneSingleton that was not placed in the scene also uses **fail-fast** (throws) in DEV/EDITOR.
 * **Release build optimization**: Logs and validation checks are stripped; on error the API returns `null` / `false` (callers must handle this).